 - Entrants must have their abstract pre-approved by submitting at the link below

-- Videos must be submitted by April 28th, 2021 in either .mov or .mp4 format
+- Videos must be submitted by May 2nd (extended from April 28th), 2021 in either .mov or .mp4 format

 - Entries must be for one of six categories

 - New/improved test methods to detect and deter the use of banned and illegal substances